 You can compose two functions with the \ operator, writing f \ g.
-This means to apply f first and then g.
-It is often useful when f is a sequence (remember that a SEQ T is a function from {0, 1, ..., size-1} to T), since the result is a sequence with every element of f mapped by g.
+This means to apply f first and then g, so you read it "f then g".
+It is often useful when f is a sequence (remember that a SEQ f is a function from f o, f or f is a function from f or f is a sequence with every element of f mapped by g.
+This is Lisp's or Scheme's "map".
 So: